Leproide/Remove-Nahimic/README.md

 ## Background

 Nahimic (developed by A-Volute) is audio enhancement software bundled by OEMs such as MSI, ASUS, HP, and others.
-ASUS ships a similar product under the names **Sonic Studio** and **A-Studio**.
+ASUS ships a similar product under the names **Sonic Studio** and **Asus Sonic Studio/Suite**.

 Beyond the installation and persistence issues described below, **Nahimic is simply bad software that degrades audio quality**.
 It injects Audio Processing Object (APO) layers directly into the Windows WASAPI stack to apply its "enhancements", which in practice means: